Diesel Powered Mill in Uganda

 Understanding what drives the community, what energy can unlock for rural livelihoods, and what activities entrepreneurial households are engaging in continues to be a challenge.
 We took a stab at understanding what it takes to achieve this at a “national scale”.
 The idea was to explore how bottom-up local demands can shape national-scale investments.

-The following briefs share some initial insights from our work in Uganda as part of the Columbia World Projects’ initiative “Using Data to Catalyze Energy Investments”.
+The following brief shares some initial insights from our work in Uganda as part of the Columbia World Projects’ initiative “Using Data to Catalyze Energy Investments”.
 Read more about the project here, and look out for more insights shared through future blog posts on this website.